Appreciative inquiry is about seeking the best in people – in the way they work, they live, and they behave.

 2. Explore the exceptionality of the methods

-Exploring the advantages of the questions help in discovering their unique capabilities and understanding which areas of functioning they facilitate the most.
-For example, we understand whether it is the tone, or the language, or the content of the AI that brought about the positive consequences and identify those areas as the exceptionality of it.
+Exploring the advantages of the questions helps in discovering their unique capabilities.
+It also helps with understanding which areas of functioning they facilitate the most.
+For example, we should understand whether it is the tone, or the language, or the content of the AI that brought about the positive consequences and identify those areas as the exceptionality of it.

 3. Share to gain perspective

-Appreciative inquiries extend to involve a large number of individuals and work wonders in creating a positive organizational change.
+Appreciative inquiries extend to involve numerous individuals, and work wonders in creating a positive organizational change.
 When we share our life incidents, inspirational stories, and exchange perceptions with each other, the likelihood of creating a productive AI structure increases manifold.

 4. Keep room for innovation and improvisation

 Whether the AI was successful or not, it is always good to continue improvising them.
-We can do so by regularly monitoring the outcomes, communicating with leaders about new ways of implementing the strategies, or by developing training programs to spread awareness about the inquiry systems.
+We can do so by regularly monitoring the outcomes, communicating with leaders about new ways of implementing the strategies, or by developing Appreciative Inquiry workshops to spread awareness about the inquiry systems.